cloudspeech/houdini-talk/short-essay.md

 Each web component should only do _one_ thing, and do it well.

-Finally, I invite you to see micro-dash-frontend for yourself, _live_ on [axa.ch](https://axa.ch) pages, under the alias webhub-pod.
+Finally, I invite you to see micro-dash-frontend for yourself!

+It's _live_ on [axa.ch](https://axa.ch) pages, under the alias webhub-pod.

 ### 4. Internationalization